The following frauds and scams are circulating within the town of Amherst and surrounding areas.

 Grandparents Fraud

-The victim received a phone call from someone alleging that they were their "grandson".
-The fraudster then stated that he was in an accident in Ontario and that the police arrested him for danerous driving.
-The called then passed the phone over to a person pretending to be a lawyer.
-This "lawyer" then explained that a large fine was required to avoid criminal charges again the grandchild.
-Both the grandson and the lawyer then requested monies be transferred via Western Union or Moneygram.
-Typically, the fraudsters request that the grandparent keep the information confidential in order to avoid embarrassment on the grandchild.
+The victim received a phone call from someone alleging that they were their "grandson."
+The fraudster then stated that he was in an accident in Ontario and that the police arrested him for dangerous driving.
+The caller then passed the phone over to a person pretending to be a lawyer.
+This "lawyer" then explained that a large fine was required to avoid criminal charges against the grandchild.
+Both the grandson and the lawyer then requested monies be transferred via Western Union or MoneyGram.
+Typically, the fraudsters request that the grandparent keep the information confidential to avoid embarrassment for the grandchild.
 In the case that we received, the grandparent hung up at this point.
-It was also discovered that her grandson was safe and sound and never in an accident.
-This fraud is commonly known as "emergency fraud", "grandparent fraud" or "It's me fraud".
-The fraud is known as "It's me fraud" because the fraudster will open the phone by stating: "It's me grandma".
-The senior will then usually state their grandson or granddaughters name which now give the fraudsters new information to continue with their fraud scheme.
+It was also discovered that her grandson was safe and sound and had never in an accident.
+This fraud is commonly known as "emergency fraud," "grandparent fraud," or "It's me fraud."
+The fraud is known as "It's me fraud" because the fraudster will open the phone call by stating: "It's me, grandma."
+The senior will then usually state their grandson's or granddaughter's name, which now gives the fraudsters new information to continue with their fraud scheme.
 The public is advised to terminate the call if they receive this type of scam and to report the matter to our Department.
-Residents that live outside our jurisdicktion are advised to contact their local police force.
+Residents who live outside our jurisdiction are advised to contact their local police force.

 Publishers Clearing House Fraud